euswdwj/ONAP_Ericsson/README.md

 	Click “create”
 	Select the new named environment (ie. SB4) from the dropdown list (top left).

+Add Kubernetes Host

+	If this is the first (or only) host being added - click on the “Add a host” link Click on “Save” (accept defaults) otherwise select INFRASTRUCTURE→ Hosts and click on “Add Host” Enter the management IP for the k8s VM (e.g. 10.0.0.4) that was just created.
+	Click on “Copy to Clipboard” button
+	Click on “Close” button

 	On Rancher web interface create a host in Kubernetes environment --> copy script to clipboard

 	1. Run Kubernetes host sudo script on K8 instance
 	2. K8 is installed by Rancher.
 See host progress in Rancher - INFRASTRUCTURE - Hosts.